How long is Ben Simmons out? Injury timeline, return date, latest updates on 76ers star - Up News Info

 “If I had to tilt one way or another, I will pair them,” Brown said (via ESPN’s Tim Bontemps).
 “I think there are ways, I’m not saying you can do it all, but we’ve played around in game planning and spitballed what this actually looks like now.
 If you made me weigh one area or the other, I would pair them.”

 The biggest issue remains how the Sixers can survive when Embiid sits.
-In three “bubble” games with the 26-year-old on the floor, Philly has a net rating of plus-9.3.
-That number drops to minus-18.9 when he hits the bench.
+In four “bubble” games with the 26-year-old on the floor, Philly has a net rating of plus-6.7.
+That number drops to minus-14.8 when he hits the bench.
 Minutes without Embiid and Simmons could be a disaster.

-No matter how creative Brown gets with his rotations, he simply won’t be able to replace Simmons’ two-way excellence.
-It’s unreasonable to expect a deep playoff run if he isn’t in the lineup.
+No matter how creative Brown gets with his rotations, he won’t be able to replace Simmons’ two-way excellence.
+This simply isn’t the same team without him in the lineup.